-This course looks at the materials around us.
-Students will make glass, metal alloys and work with plastics.
-Students will conduct research, explore, and create projects in a variety of materials.
-This is an exciting and fun course where students learn by doing!

-This course is an introductory science course that includes a survey of motion, forces, energy, and introductory astronomy.
-Also included in the course is a survey of earth's makeup and processes.
-Knowledge is applied to real world situations and how science affects our daily lives.
+MATERIAL SCIENCE 1-2 (Technology Education Dept. Course)

+PHYSICAL SCIENCE 1-2

-PHYSICS 1-2 Year-Long Course: 4251-4252
+PHYSICS 1-2Year-Long Course: 4251-4 4252

+Grades: 11-12 TLJL

-Prerequisite: Algebra 1-2 & Algebra 3-4 Credit Type: Science Lab or Elective
+Prerequisite: Algebra 1-2 & Algebra 3-4

+Credit Type: Science Lab or Elective

 A section of this course may meet before school during 0-Period (6:35 a.m. to 7:30 a.m.).

 This course is for students who desire a complete science experience.
 It is highly recommended for students interested in careers in engineering and/or science.

-PRE-IB BIOLOGY 1-2 Year-Long Course: 4161-4162
+PRE-IB BIOLOGY 1-2 4162

+Grades: 9-10

+Prerequisite: None

+Credit Type: Science Lab or Elective

 This course is designed for college-bound students.
 This is a challenging first-year course that examines biology's major themes, including ecology, genetics, biochemistry, evolution, cell biology, and taxonomy.
 Critical thinking and analysis skills are a major focus.

-PRE-IB CHEMISTRY 1-2 Year-Long Course: 4231-4232
+PRE-IB CHEMISTRY 1-2 4232

+Grades: 10-11

 Prerequisite: Grade of "B" or better in Algebra 1-2 - Instructor approval required.

+Credit Type: Science Lab or Elective

 This is an accelerated first-year chemistry course.
 Recommended for the motivated student who is college bound.

+PRINCIPLES OF TECHNOLOGY 1-2 (Technology Education Dept. Course) 8226

+Grades: 10-12

+Prerequisite: None

+Credit Type: Career & Technical Education or Science Lab or Elective

+This course relates basic physical science and applied physics to the technological world.
+Students will participate in bands on labs and are Nigete